Welcome to the IDRiM Podcast

 This podcast series is going to run in a way that every Tuesday, there will be a new episode focusing on different aspects of the disaster, whether it be a recap of this month, whether it be about what we do like a documentary episode, whether it be asking students to see research about their career development, or even just asking PhD students who have just graduated to their research.

-• Dr. Haris Rahadianto (Kyoto University, Japan)
+• Dr. Haris Rahadianto [Lund University, Sweden]

 Music: “Sunset” by Kai Engel, available at Free Music Archive, licensed under CC BY 4.0.